TalaffuzApps/Gallery/FAQ.md

 A – Click the **menu button** at the top left side of the screen and select **local folder**.

-To Contact us please click on the **about section** and select your preferred communication channel.
+To Contact us please email us on talaffuz.apps@gmail.com